Today’s basement update features a quick andthrifty idea: I’m sharing an easy solution for how to hide an ugly washer and dryer – just hang curtains!

 After we drywalled and painted (including painting the floor a bright turquoise), the laundry room still had some unattractive elements: a really old washer and dryer, water tank, slop sink and mess of pipes.

-We installed Ikea curtain rods as close to the ceiling as possible (although we originally priced out DIY rods, the whole shebang, including the drapery rings, was only sbout $30.00 at Ikea so we ditched the DIY plans).
+We installed Ikea curtain rods as close to the ceiling as possible (although we originally priced out DIY rods, the whole shebang, including the drapery rings, was only about $30.00 at Ikea so we ditched the DIY plans).

 I like my curtains to just touch the ground, puddling a tiny bit, so we used the old black bedskirt to add a border.
 We opted for a thick border so it looks intentional and adds a bit of weight.

 Plus, I can access one side while keeping the other hidden.
 Although both sides look much better closed!
 I thought curtains might be a hassle, but I just push them aside with my bum when my arms are occupied carrying a laundry basket.
 They slide really easily on the rings.
 A door on the laundry room would be a solution too, but it’s a sub-standard size plus blocking off the room right at the doorway made the basement seem closed off and weird.
 Also, opening a door with a laundry basket is much less convenient.
 I can still toss things in the hamper or take things off the dry line without touching the curtains.
 It works for us!
-When I show photos of the rest of basement, you’ll see how sharp the laundry room looks now from the rest of the basement.
+When I show photos of the rest of the space, you’ll see how sharp the laundry room looks now from the rest of the basement.

 It’s so hard to take a good photo in the laundry with NO natural light, but I’ll take a stab at better shots for a full “after” tour!
 I just couldn’t wait to share my idea for how to hide an ugly washer and dryer – hopefully this budget-friendly laundry room makeover inspires someone else with a tiny budget to make their laundry room a little less scary.